Skip to main content

 11. The Great Wildebeest Migration has no beginning or end point

-Many people think the Great Migration happens only once a year, however this natural phenomenon occurs year-round, meaning it technically does not ‘start’ or ‘finish’ anywhere, which makes this one of the most interesting facts about Kenya.
+Many people think the Great Migration happens only once a year, however this natural phenomenon occurs year-round as a cycle, meaning it technically does not ‘start’ or ‘finish’ anywhere, which makes this one of the most interesting facts about Kenya.
 The wildebeest, zebra and antelope migrate in a clockwise loop between Kenya and Tanzania, and Kenya’s Masai Mara Nature Reserve is one of the best locations to witness one of earth’s greatest shows.

 Ready to explore this beautiful country?
 Join our Kenyan Highlights trip, exclusively for 18-35s.